libimobiledevice/usbmuxd/README.md

 a virtual network device.
 Multiple connections to different TCP ports can happen in parallel.
 The higher-level layers are handled by libimobiledevice.

-When usbmuxd is running (normally started, or stopped as a result of "udev" auto-insertion messages or by systemd) it provides a socket interface in `/var/run/usbmuxd` that is designed to be compatible with the socket interface that is provided on Mac OS X.
+When usbmuxd is running (normally started or stopped as a result of _udev_ auto-insertion messages, or by _systemd_) it provides a socket interface in `/var/run/usbmuxd` that is designed to be compatible with the socket interface that is provided on macOS.

-You should also create a "usbmux" user that has access to USB devices on your system.
-Alternatively, you can pass a different username using the -U argument.
+You should also create a `usbmux` user that has access to USB devices on your system.
+Alternatively, you can pass a different username using the `-U` argument.

-Due to iOS 7 the daemon now also manages pairing records with iOS devices and the host in `/var/lib/lockdown` (Linux) or `/var/db/lockdown` (macOS).
+The daemon also manages pairing records with iOS devices and the host in `/var/lib/lockdown` (Linux) or `/var/db/lockdown` (macOS).
 Ensure proper permissions are setup for the daemon to access the directory.

 ## Requirements